cuffyca/NNLBD/guide/reduplicating_work/dla_for_closed_lbd.md

 training_recall_vs_epoch.png         <- Plotted model reported metric graph
 ```

 These files include the saved model, configuration settings to load and re-use the model, as well as pertinent model evaluation details.
 The image files provide a visual depiction of the training and evaluation metrics provided by the model.
 However, the `model_metrics.txt` file is what we're interested in.
 This file contains the evaluation metrics and other important details used to determine our model's efficacy.
 An example of this file is provided below.
-We average the metrics of all 5 runs to detemine the performance of our model.
+We average the metrics of all 5 runs to determine the performance of our model.

 | Epoch |    Gold B    | Rank | # Of Ties |    Score      | # Of B Terms | Eval Rank | # Of Ties |     Score     | # Of Eval B Terms |          Loss          |       Accuracy           |        Precision      |         Recall         |        F1_Score       |
 |:-----:|:------------:|:----:|:---------:|:-------------:|:------------:|:---------:|:---------:|:-------------:|:-----------------:|:----------------------:|:------------------------:|:---------------------:|:----------------------:|:---------------------:|